mkagenius/osm2maya/README.md

 # Convert any OSM map file to a City in Maya

+[update] Now you can do this in Blender too osm2blender - https://github.com/mkagenius/osm2blender

 ## Generating a city from osm map file

 1. Get the .OSM file from http://openstreetmap.org/ (Search > Export) [free]